BarclayII/AIMv6/lab1-booting/tutorial.markdown

   to the physical address yields the virtual address.
     - Ideal for accessing RAM, since RAM contents are usually fully controlled by the processor only.
+    - Therefore, the virtual address indicating the start of RAM is `0x80000000`.
 - If you're unable to use caches, or you don't want to use caches, then adding `0xa0000000` to the physical address yields the virtual address.
     - Hardware devices *MUST* be accessed in this manner.
 The reason is that